ctchik/cert-pdf-viewer/README.md

 ## Usage
 1. Set up backend server with Flask, to make use of cert-pdf API.
 Both public keys and verification information will be fetched from the server.

-2. There are three ways to view pdf-embedded certifile JSON file.
+2. There are three ways to view pdf-embedded certificate JSON file.
 PDF document will be displayed at the bottom of the page.
 ### Drag and drop file within dropbox
 ### Select from local computer
 ### From Certificate URI

 ## Todos
-1. Improve animation in modal display.
+1. Improve animation on modal display.
 2. URI Viewing feature is still in development.
 3. Add responsive design, for re-sizing purposes.